openamiguel/equitysim/README.md

   - `variable_moving_average` returns the variable moving average of a price input
   - `weighted_close` returns the weighted close of asset data
   - `zero_lag_ema` returns the "zero-lag" exponential moving average of a price input

+## machine learning suite
+- **feature_build.py**
+  - `get_features` returns a dataframe of features, with one column for each indicator listed above
+  - command prompt options:
+    - `-tickerUniverse`: collection of tickers to download (can also be a comma-delimited list of ticker symbols)
+    - `-baseline`: selection of symbol to use as baseline asset/index
+    - `-startDate`: start date of data to process into features
+    - `-endDate`: end date of aforementioned
+    - `-function`: distinguishes between intraday, daily, weekly, etc. downloads
+    - `-interval` specifies what kind of intraday (1min, 15min, etc.)
+    - `-folderPath`: location of folder to write the files
+    - `-plotOnly`: if indicated, plot the heatmaps; otherwise, build from scratch without plots

+## general simulators
+- **strategy.py**
+  - `hold_clear` builds a simple strategy for buying/selling, holding one's position, and clearing
+  - `crossover` builds a strategy for buying when trend crosses below baseline and selling when trend crosses above (or vice versa)
+  - `zscore_distance` builds a strategy for for buying when trend crosses far below baseline and selling when trend crosses far above (or vice versa), as measured by z-scores
+  - command prompt options:
+    - *none* (does not need any)
+- **portfolio.py**
+  - `asset_ranker` ranks a group of assets based on a certain criterion, choosing which ones should be bought long or sold short
+  - `apply_trades` applies any series of trades to any set of symbols, yielding a portfolio simulation
+  - command prompt options:
+    - *none* (does not need any)
+- **performance.py**
+  - `beta` calculates asset/portfolio beta
+  - `sharpe_ratio` calculates the Sharpe ratio for a given portfolio
+    - proxy for risk-free rate is the 3-month US T-bill
+  - `treynor_ratio` calculates the Treynor ratio for given portfolio
+    - proxy for risk-free rate is the 3-month US T-bill
+  - `returns_valuation` values the portfolio (initial value, final value, and return) against a benchmark (such as an index)
+  - command prompt options:
+    - *none* (does not need any)

+## miscellaneous
+- **command_parser.py**
+  - `get_generic_from_prompts` gets any non-tickerverse prompt from a list of command prompts
+  - `get_tickerverse_from prompts` returns a tickerverse and its name, from a list of command prompts
+  - command prompt options:
+    - *none* (does not need any)
+- **io_support.py**
+  - `get_current_symbols` looks for stock ticker symbols in the files within directory
+  - `memory_check` verifies if file occupies too much space in RAM
+  - `merge_chunked` inner-joins a small dataframe (left) with a large one (right), the latter being read in chunks
+  - `write_as_append` writes dataframe to file path in append mode
+  - command prompt options:
+    - *none* (does not need any)
+- **ticker_universe.py**
+  - `obtain_parse_nasdaq` gets the Nasdaq 100 stocks from stockmonitor.com.
+  - `obtain_parse_wiki` gets either the S&P 500 or the Dow 30 stocks from Wikipedia.
+  - `obtain_parse_mutual_funds` gets the top 25 mutual funds from marketwatch.com.
+  - `obtain_parse_etfs` gets the top 100 ETFs from etfdb.com.
+  - command prompt options:
+    - *none* (does not need any)
+- **plotter.py**
+  - `feature_plot` plots a file of features as a correlation heatmap
+  - `price_plot` plots a single asset against any number of prices, trends, indicators, etc.
+  - command prompt options:
+    - `-symbol`: symbol of the asset to plot
+    - `-folderPath`: location of folder to look for files
+    - `-function`: distinguishes between intraday, daily, weekly, etc. downloads
+    - `-interval` specifies what kind of intraday (1min, 15min, etc.)
+    - `-startDate`: start date of data to plot
+    - `-endDate`: end date of aforementioned
+    - `-column`: choice of price or volume to plot